ditsing/labrpc/README.md

 right server, and calls the server.
 Workers also decides if the request should be dropped or delayed.

 ## Latency
-On average, each RPC takes about 60ms to travel through the network.
+On average, each RPC takes about 40ms to travel through the network.

-For unknown reasons, this implementation is only half as fast as the Go version, in the scenario where there is only one client which sends millions of requests.
-Adding more clients that behaves similarly does not decrease performance.
+This implementation is only half as fast as the Go version, in the scenario where there is only one client which sends millions of requests.
+About 2/3 of the latency is caused by context switching into the network thread pool and then the server thread pool.